TSgthb/SQL_Projects/Exploring Coffee Shop Sales Data/README.md

 ### 3. Data Analytics and Insights

-- **The following queries answers various business questions and uncover important insights.
+**The following queries answers various business questions and uncover important insights.
 This section queries utilizes advance SQL concepts such as CTEs, temp table, aggregations, window functions and date manipulation.**

-**Task 1: Estimate Coffee Consumers by City**
+1. **Estimate Coffee Consumers by City**

 ```sql
 -- ============================================================